Yasmeen Lari: Awards

 In 2002, the Heritage Foundation received the U.N.
 Recognition Award from the United Nations for its efforts and results to promote cultural and historical conservation.

 In 2006, Lari was awarded the Sitara-e-Imtiaz, one of the highest civil awards by the Government of Pakistan, in recognition of her services to the architectural profession and to heritage conservation of historical sites in the country.

 In 2011, she received the Pakistani "1st Wonder Women of the Year Award".

 In 2016, she received the Fukuoka Prize for Arts & Culture.

 She has been awarded Jane Drew Prize 2020, raising the profile of women in architecture and design.

+In 2021, the Politecnico di Milano awarded her the Laurea Magistrale ad Horonem in Architecture.

+In 2022, she was appointed The Sir Arthur Marshall Professor of Sustainable Design in the Department of Architecture at the University of Cambridge.

+In May 2023, she received the Honorary Doctorate in Design from Oxford Brooks University, where she graduated in 1964.

+On 27 April 2023 RIBA announced her as the recipient of the 2023 Royal Gold Medal.

+On hearing the news that she will receive the Royal Gold Medal later this year, Yasmeen said: "I was so surprised to hear this news and of course totally delighted!
+I never imagined that as I focus on my country's most marginalized people — venturing down uncharted vagabond pathways -- I could still be considered for the highest of honours in the architectural profession.

+"RIBA and the Award Committee have heralded a new direction for the profession, encouraging all architects to focus not only on the privileged but also humanity at large that suffers from disparities, conflicts and climate change.
+There are innumerable opportunities to implement principles of circular economy, de-growth, transition design, eco urbanism, and what we call Barefoot Social Architecture (BASA) to achieve climate resilience, sustainability and eco justice in the world."

 Personal life

-Yasmeen Lari lives in Karachi, Pakistan with her husband, Suhail Zaheer Lari.
+Yasmeen Lari lives in Karachi, Pakistan.
+She was married to Suhail Zaheer Lari who died in 2020 due to COVID-19.
 She has three children.